 2. Booth Appearance

 The appearance of a booth is actually quite a marketing challenge, since it’s supposed to entail your brand’s ideas, story and make a huge impact on the visitors.
 Not to mention, it’s got to be prettier than your neighbour booth.
-Luckily, there are design principles that you can follow in order to create or upgrade booth to be the most popular booth of the show.
+Luckily, there are design principles that you can follow in order to create a custom stand design or upgrade an existing booth to be the most popular booth of the show.

 - Open booths can be seen from afar, as there is nothing to obstruct the view.
 It’s very inviting due to its open nature and transparency.